knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 Since the first use of the word in the 1600's, "computers" have evolved.
 They have gone from a person who computes, to machines that compute.
 But is computing all that is really required nowadays to be considered a "computer"?
 For example, take [a "computer" made up of dominoes](https://www.youtube.com/watch?v=w6E7aQnA4Ws).
 Woudl this system technically be a computer?
 Definitely not (even though in the video, they call it a computer, but they're using the simpler definition of a computer as "something that computes").

 Why isn't a ["domino computer"](https://www.youtube.com/watch?v=OpLU__bhu2w) or a ["water computer"](https://www.youtube.com/watch?v=IxXaizglscw) technically a computer?
 Because in order to be a computer, you have to do more than just perform mathematical computations.
 That's why a basic calculator isn't a computer.

+For one, these systems don't have a way to store data or retrieve previous calculations.

 1. why wasn't the jacquard loom considered a computer? what made the babbage analytical engine be a "computer"?